On spectral asymptotic of quasi-exactly solvable quartic: Introduction

-where $a\in \bC$ has the same meaning as above and $(\alpha,\la)$ are spectral variables.
+where $a\in \bC$ has the same meaning as above and $(\alpha,\la)$ are the spectral variables.
 Obviously, if equation \eqref{eq:degHeun} has a polynomial solution of degree $n,$ then $\alpha=n$.
-Additionally, to get a polynomial solution of \eqref{eq:degHeun} of degree $n$, the remaining spectral variable $\la$ should be chosen as an eigenvalue of the operator
+Furthermore, to get a polynomial solution of \eqref{eq:degHeun} of degree $n$, the remaining spectral variable $\la$ should be chosen as an eigenvalue of the operator